mvdh7/PyCO2SYS/docs/uncertainty.md

 ## Independent uncertainties

-If the uncertainty in each [argument](detail.md/#keyword-arguments) is independent – i.e. there is no covariance between the uncertainties in different parameters – then you can use the `set_uncertainty` and `propagate` methods to propagate the parameter uncertainties through into any [result](detail.md/#results).
+If the uncertainty in each [argument](detail.md/#keyword-arguments) is independent – i.e. there is no covariance between the uncertainties in different parameters – then the `set_uncertainty` and `propagate` methods can be used to propagate the parameter uncertainties through into any [result](detail.md/#results):

-### Syntax

 ```python
 co2s.set_uncertainty(uncertainty_from)
 co2s.propagate(uncertainty_into)
 ```

-#### Arguments
+### Arguments

   * `uncertainty_into` is a list of strings of the [results keys](detail.md/#results) to propagate uncertainties into.

   * `uncertainty_from` is a dict of the uncertainties in the arguments to propagate through `pyco2.sys`.

-The keys of `uncertainty_from` can include any `CO2System` [arguments](detail.md/#keyword-arguments) that can have an uncertainty.
-The key for each uncertainty in `uncertainty_from` should be the same as the corresponding key in the `CO2System` [results](detail.md/#results).
+The keys of `uncertainty_from` can include any `pyco2.sys` [arguments](detail.md/#keyword-arguments) that can have an uncertainty.
+The key for each uncertainty in `uncertainty_from` should be the same as the corresponding key in the `pyco2.sys` [results](detail.md/#results).

 Some additional considerations:

   * To provide a fractional value for any uncertainty, append `"__f"` to the end of its key in `uncertainty_from`.

-  * For the equilibrium constants, to propagate an uncertainty in terms of a p<i>K</i> value rather than <i>K</i>, prefix the corresponding key in `uncertainty_from` with a `"p"` (e.g. use `"pk_H2CO3"` instead of `"k_H2CO3"`).

   * The "standard" uncertainties in the equilbrium constants and total borate used by CO2SYS for MATLAB following [OEDG18](refs.md/#o) are available as a dict in the correct format for `uncertainty_from` at `pyco2.uncertainty_OEDG18`.

   * The values of `uncertainty_from` are the uncertainties in each input parameter as a standard deviation.
-You can provide a single value if all uncertainties are the same for a parameter, or an array of the same size as the parameter if they are different.
+A single value can be provided if all uncertainties are the same for a parameter, or an array of the same size as the parameter if they are different.
 Any parameters not included are assumed to have zero uncertainty.

+  * If `set_uncertainty` is run multiple times on the same `CO2System`, each successive call adds to the existing set of uncertainties, overwriting where an uncertainty for that parameter was already declared.

-#### Results
+### Results

-The uncertainty results are added to `co2s.uncertainty`.
+The uncertainty results are stored in `co2s.uncertainty`.

   * For each result `into` in `uncertainty_into`, there is a new sub-dict `co2s.uncertainty[into]` containing the total and component uncertainties in that result.